bdcorps/candymail/README.md

   <img src="https://github.com/bdcorps/candymail/blob/main/web.PNG?raw=true" />
 </p>

-## New in 1.0.12
+## New in 1.0.13
-- Add HTML in body
-- Unsubscribe Option added to email footer
-- Full Typescript Support
+- Persistence using SQLite

 ## Features
+1. **Fully Typscript**
-1. **Portable**: Create, share and reuse email marketing strategies between different products
+2. **Portable**: Create, share and reuse email marketing strategies between different products
-2. **Simple to use**: Time to send, subject, body of the emails can all be set up in a single JSON file
+3. **Simple to use**: Time to send, subject, body of the emails can all be set up in a single JSON file
-3. **Free**: No need to pay for monthly Mailchimp etc. payments for email automation plans
+4. **Free**: No need to pay for monthly Mailchimp etc. payments for email automation plans
+5. **HTML Support**: Add HTML templates in the email body
+6. **Complicance**: Unsubscribe Option added to email footer

 ## Use Cases
 - Build better onboarding by guiding the user through the app with paced training emails